-Finding Love While Battling Anxiety Isn't Easy, But It'll Happen
+Finding Love While Battling Anxiety Will Never Be Easy, But It Will Happen

 Dating is a complicated game as it is without throwing anxiety into the mix.